awslabs/sagemaker-debugger/docs/analysis/README.md

         super().__init__(base_trial, other_trials=None)
         self.threshold = threshold
 ```

+Please note that apart from `base_trial` and `other_trials` (if required), we require all
+arguments of the rule constructor to take a string as value.
+This means if you want to pass
+a list of strings, you might want to pass them as a comma separated string.
+This restriction is
+being enforced so as to let you create and invoke rules from json using Sagemaker's APIs.

 ##### RequiredTensors

 Next you need to implement a method which lets Tornasole know what tensors you